python/mypy/docs/source/literal_types.rst

 Literals may not contain any other kind of type or expression.
 This means doing ``Literal[my_instance]``, ``Literal[Any]``, ``Literal[3.14]``, or ``Literal[{"foo": 2, "bar": 5}]`` are all illegal.

-Future versions of mypy may relax some of these restrictions.
-For example, we plan on adding support for using enum values inside ``Literal[...]`` in an upcoming release.

 Declaring literal variables
 ***************************